MystenLabs/sui/doc/src/contribute/index.md

 This page describes how to add to Sui.
 If you merely need to get the Sui binaries, follow [Install Sui](../build/install.md).

 Find answers to common questions in our [FAQ](../contribute/faq.md).
-Read other sub-pages in this section for ways to contribute.
+Read other sub-pages in this section for ways to contribute to Sui.

 ## See our roadmap